BafflingCandy/Agentic-Web-Palace/README.md

 # Web Palace Agent

-An executable, bounded **Architect → Builder → Reviewer** LangChain/LangGraph workflow derived from the Web Palace Codex skills.
+An executable, bounded **Architect → Builder → Reviewer** LangChain/LangGraph workflow to turn your subjects into websites.

-This project deliberately separates two responsibilities:

-- The language-model agents make semantic judgments and return typed results.
-- LangGraph owns routing, feedback loops, checkpoints, iteration limits, and stopping conditions.
-- Deterministic Python owns filesystem and command boundaries.

 ## Architecture